Evaluating the Value of Writing Courses and Seminars for Authors

 - Quality Variation: Not all expensive writing courses and seminars are created equal.
 The quality of instruction can vary widely, and some programs may not deliver on their promises.
 Thorough research and careful consideration are necessary to ensure the chosen program aligns with an author’s specific needs and goals.

-So – should you take the plunge and pay for a writing course?
-Our view is that publishers and literary agencies too often see the provision of writing courses simply as a way of generating more revenue.
-For most of recorded history, writers have learnt their craft (a) from other writers and (b) simply by doing it.
-Writing courses are a very new invention: despite the hype, they are not a fast-track to publication for the vast majority of writers who pay for them.
+One view is that publishers and literary agencies too often see the provision of writing courses simply as a way of generating more revenue.
+They no longer seem motivated to discover and cultivate new authors, as was once their practice.
+Writing courses are a very recent invention and, despite the hype, they are not a fast-track to publication for the vast majority of writers who pay for them.

 This is a broad overview of a dynamic topic: for specific help and encouragement at every stage of your writing life, join the Colony!